renovatebot/renovate/docs/usage/reconfigure-renovate.md

 ### Validation when using CircleCI

-If you are using CircleCI, you can use the third-party [daniel-shuy/renovate](https://circleci.com/developer/orbs/orb/daniel-shuy/renovate) orb to validate your config as part of your workflow, eg.
+If you are using CircleCI, you can use the third-party [daniel-shuy/renovate](https://circleci.com/developer/orbs/orb/daniel-shuy/renovate) orb to validate your config as part of your workflow, e.g.

 ```yml
 version: '2.1'